 Alexander Wilkie or his son Jean-Baptiste Wilkie and the Chippewa reportedly had a palisaded fort on the Souris River near Towner N.D. called "Buffalo Lodge" which was attacked and burnt down by the Dakota in 1824.
-The Dakota name for Buffalo lodge Lake is Bu-si-ki-ku-tat.

 The Dakota Winter Count indicates: An 1824 Pictograph of log or frame structure